Advertisement

 Ransomware inflows have also increased, with $459.8 million funneled through the first half of 2024 compared to $449.1 million during the same period in 2023, pointing to another potential record year for ransomware.

-Pig butchering, or romance scams, is gaining more attention as a primary threat.
+Pig butchering, or a "romance scam," is gaining more attention as a primary threat.
 This type of scam uses emotional manipulation on social media or dating apps.
 Scammers create a fake identity, engaging victims before discussing investments.
-Victims often hesitate to report, contributing to underreporting.
+Victims often hesitate to report, probably since they feel foolish for falling for the scam, contributing to underreporting.

 Related articles